-I’m an independent trader, investor and writer and I have a passion for all things finance.
+I’m an independent trader, investor and writer.

-I’ve always taken an interest in trading but my professional trading career really began in 2008 when I took a job as a futures trader for a prop trading firm in London, UK.
+I’ve always taken an interest in trading but my professional career really began in 2008 when I took a job as a futures trader for a prop trading firm in London, UK.

-It’s hard to believe but my first day live trading (September 15th) coincided with the same day that Lehman Brothers filed for bankruptcy, also known as Black Monday.
+My first day live trading (September 15th) coincided with the same day that Lehman Brothers filed for bankruptcy, also known as Black Monday.

 The bankruptcy of Lehman Brothers set in place a chain of events that led to the Dow’s largest ever one-day loss of more than 1,000 points and several months of severe volatility.
 On my first day of live trading, I came in at 7 am to find that Dow futures were already lower by about 200 points.